Answered By: Jennifer Harris Last Updated: Jan 24, 2020 Views: 8954

-Citing a website in MLA style requires you to include much of the same information you would including in citing a print resource like author(s)/editor(s), title of website, publisher information, etc. .
+Citing a website in MLA style (8th ed.) requires you to include much of the same information you would include in citing a print resource like author(s)/editor(s), title of website, publisher information, etc. .
 This information can sometimes be difficult to find on a website so you may have to look around a bit to find the information.
-MLA style also requires that you include the date you accessed the website, but not the URL (although you may choose to include the URL or your professor/assignment may require you include one).

 For example (don't forget to indent the second and subsequent lines):

 - MLA (8th Ed.)
-Research paper Basics (Atomic Learning - log in using your SNHU email username and password)
+Research Paper Basics (Hoonuit - log in using your SNHU email username and password)

-For further help please contact the Wolak Learning Center at 603.645.9606 (UC Students) and Online Writing Center at 866.721.1662 (Online/COCE Students) for assistance with citing websites in MLA style.
+For further help please contact the Wolak Learning Center at 603.645.9606 (Campus Students) and Online Writing Center at 866.721.1662 (Online Students) for assistance with citing sources in MLA Style.

 This information is intended to be a guideline, not expert advice.
 Please be sure to speak to your professor about the appropriate way to cite a website in your class assignments and projects.

 Frequently Asked Questions (FAQs) are a self-serve option for users to search and find answers to their questions.

 Use the search box above to type your question to search for an answer or browse existing FAQs by group, topic, etc.